peipeiwang6/Genomic_prediction_in_Switchgrass/README.md

 ## Pre-processing
 ### Note that when using python script in HPCC, please module load Python/3.6.4

-> 1. convert vcf file to genetic matrix
+> Step 1. convert vcf file to genetic matrix
  - python 01_conver_genotype_gvcf_to_genotype_matrix.py -file your_vcf

-> 2. filter the genotype matrix
+> Step 2. filter the genotype matrix
  - python 02_filter_genotype_matrix_MAF_missing_data.py -file genotype_matrix

 ### Note that if you only want to get the biallelic SNPs or indels, rather than the classification of markers to genic, intergenic, etc, please skip step 3 and 4, and try the script below:
  - python 03_get_biallelic_markers_directly.py -file 1011Matrix_genotype_matrix.txt_filtered -type SNP

-> 3. classify the variation into SNP, indel, or SNP/indel; biallelic or non-biallelic; in genic or intergenic, three_UTR or five_UTR region, exonic or intronic, splicing regions
+> Step 3. classify the variation into SNP, indel, or SNP/indel; biallelic or non-biallelic; in genic or intergenic, three_UTR or five_UTR region, exonic or intronic, splicing regions

 > ** Note that, this script is for switchgrass specifically.
 For other species, be careful about the gff format and the how the gene names are encoded**

  - python 03_classify_variations.py -file genotype_matrix_filtered -gff gff_file

-> 4. extract the biallelic SNPs or indels
+> Step 4. extract the biallelic SNPs or indels
  - python 04_get_bi-allelic_SNP_or_indel.py -classification marker_classification -file genotype_matrix_filtered -type SNP_or_indel

-> 5. convert the genotype matrix to the fastPHASE format
+> Step 5. convert the genotype matrix to the fastPHASE format
  - python 05_convert_genotype_matrix_to_fastPHASE_format.py -file 1011Matrix_genotype_matrix.txt_filtered_biallelic_SNP.txt

-> 6. download and install the fastPHASE (http://scheet.org/software.html or copy from /mnt/home/peipeiw/Documents/Genome_selection/fastPHASE/phase.2.1.1.linux.tar)
+> Step 6. download and install the fastPHASE (http://scheet.org/software.html or copy from /mnt/home/peipeiw/Documents/Genome_selection/fastPHASE/phase.2.1.1.linux.tar)
  - ./fastPHASE -T10 -oName_for_output 1011Matrix_genotype_matrix.txt_filtered_biallelic_SNP.txt_fastPHASE.txt

-> 7. convert the imputed genotype matrix back to the format used previously
+> Step 7. convert the imputed genotype matrix back to the format used previously
  - python 06_convert_imputed_biallelic_variation_to_genotype.py -matrix 1011Matrix_genotype_matrix.txt_filtered_biallelic_SNP.txt -imputed_matrix Name_for_output_hapguess_switch.out

 ## Now you can build the genomic prediction models, using the rrBLUP
 ### Note that make sure you have the geno and pheno matrices beforehand.
-> 8. make CVs file, which will be used for the cross-validation scheme, here 5-fold cross-validation scheme is repeated 10 times
+> Step 8. make CVs file, which will be used for the cross-validation scheme, here 5-fold cross-validation scheme is repeated 10 times
  - python 07_make_CVs.py pheno.csv 5 10

-> 9. get the population structure, which is defined as the top 5 pricinple components from the genetic markers
+> Step 9. get the population structure, which is defined as the top 5 pricinple components from the genetic markers
  - Rscript 08_getPCs.r geno.csv pheno.csv

 #### The logical for the following script is that: for each cross-validation fold, using the training fold to build a model, then apply the model to the validation fold.
 So now you have the predicted values for individuals in the  validation fold.
 After run for each of the CV fold, you would have the predicted values for all your individuals.
 Finally, the r2 was calculated using the true and predicted values of all your individuals.
 This will be repeated n times as you set and n r2 values will be reported.
-> 10. genomic prediction using the genetic markers or population structure within a cross-validation scheme
+> Step 10. genomic prediction using the genetic markers or population structure within a cross-validation scheme

 > *If you have very large matrix, please try the 09_rrBLUP_fread.r instead.*
  - Rscript 09_rrBLUP.r geno.csv pheno.csv all all 5 10 CVFs.csv exome_geno